Quakers: Rise of Gurneyite Quakerism, and the Gurneyite–Conservative split

 Orthodox Friends became more evangelical during the 19th century and were influenced by the Second Great Awakening.
 This movement was led by British Quaker Joseph John Gurney.
 Christian Friends held Revival meetings in America and became involved in the Holiness movement of churches.
 Quakers such as Hannah Whitall Smith and Robert Pearsall Smith became speakers in the religious movement and introduced Quaker phrases and practices to it.
-British Friends became involved with the Higher Life movement, with Robert Wilson from Cockermouth meeting founding the Keswick Convention.
+British Friends became involved with the Higher Life movement, with Robert Wilson from the Cockermouth meeting founding the Keswick Convention.
 From the 1870s it became common in Britain to have "home mission meetings" on Sunday evening with Christian hymns and a Bible-based sermon, alongside the silent meetings for worship on Sunday morning.

 The Quaker Yearly Meetings supporting the religious beliefs of Joseph John Gurney were known as Gurneyite yearly meetings.
-Many eventually collectively became the Five Years Meeting and then the Friends United Meeting, although London Yearly Meeting, which had been strongly Gurneyite in the 19th century, did not join either of these.
-Such Quaker yearly meetings make up the largest proportion of Quakers in the world today.
+Many eventually collectively became the Five Years Meeting (FYM) and then the Friends United Meeting, although London Yearly Meeting, which had been strongly Gurneyite in the 19th century, did not join either of these.
+In 1924, the Central Yearly Meeting of Friends, a Gurneyite yearly meeting, was started by some Friends who left the Five Years Meeting due to a concern of what they saw as the allowance of modernism in the FYM.

 Some Orthodox Quakers in America disliked the move towards evangelical Christianity and saw it as a dilution of Friends' traditional orthodox Christian belief in being inwardly led by the Holy Spirit.
 These Friends were headed by John Wilbur, who was expelled from his yearly meeting in 1842.
 He and his supporters formed their own Conservative Friends Yearly Meeting.
 Some UK Friends broke away from the London Yearly Meeting for the same reason in 1865.
 They formed a separate body of Friends called Fritchley General Meeting, which remained distinct and separate from London Yearly Meeting until 1968.
 Similar splits took place in Canada.
-The Yearly Meetings that supported John Wilbur's religious beliefs were known there as Conservative Friends.
+The Yearly Meetings that supported John Wilbur's religious beliefs became known as Conservative Friends.

+Beanite purge

 Richmond Declaration

 In 1887, a Gurneyite Quaker of British descent, Joseph Bevan Braithwaite, proposed to Friends a statement of faith known as the Richmond Declaration.
+Supported by many of the older, longstanding members in the London Yearly Meeting, Braithwaite saw the Richmond Declaration of Faith as being a bulwark against "unsound and dangerous doctrine" in times when Friends were "in a state of discipline and warfare".
 This statement of faith was agreed to by 95 of the representatives at a meeting of Five Years Meeting Friends, but unexpectedly the Richmond Declaration was not adopted by London Yearly Meeting because a vocal minority, including Edward Grubb, opposed it.

+Fifteen years after the signing on the Richmond Declaration, Five Years Meeting was established in 1902 by a collection of orthodox yearly meetings.
+In 1963 Five Years Meeting was renamed Friends United Meeting.